 - A bit More Expensive: It is also more expensive than Google WiFi and basically offers the same level of functionality and the same set of features.
 And some people might find the bulky mesh points a bit of a turn off.
 NOTE: Be sure to check this listing for the latest prices:

 - Limited USB: Further, the USB 2.0 that is included here does not really work, but it could be there for some future updates and more connections.

 The Amplifi HD mesh system is very easy to set up and works rather well, so if you need to extend your Wi-Fi coverage, this might be the option for you.

 When it comes to just these two options, it really depends on what you want, not what you need.
 Both Google WiFi and Amplifi HD works rather well and both are geared towards those who do not want to bother themselves with thinking about how their Wi-Fi connection works.
 Moreover, both offer basic features on their mobile apps yet are not customizable.

 |Router price||Check here||Check here|

 |Number of available wired LAN ports|

-However, if you are an advanced user who would love to tinker with your router and Wi-Fi connections, then you might want to consider the Netgear Orbi High-Performance AC3000 Tri-Band Wi-Fi System, which costs less than $400 as of this writing, or the Linksys Velop, which costs around $500 (as of this writing).
+However, if you are an advanced user who would love to tinker with your router and Wi-Fi connections, then you might want to consider the Netgear Orbi High-Performance AC3000 Tri-Band Wi Fi System or the Linksys Velop.

 These might be more expensive, but they give you a more efficient Wi-Fi network with their MU-MIMO standard, more available wired LAN ports, WEP and WPA2 security, IPV6 compatibility, and parental controls.